WICG/webmonetization/docs/api.md

 }
 ```

-The `monetizationstart` event can be listened to determine when Web Monetization has started actively paying.
+The `monetizationstart` event can be used to determine when Web Monetization has started actively paying.
 To use it add an event listener to document.monetization.

 ### `monetizationstop`